 Churches, homes, the city’s largest hotel, and other buildings were taken over as medical facilities.
 A Quaker Meetinghouse, a girls’ seminary, a home belonging to the family of Robert E. Lee – all accommodated wounded and diseased patients.
 Elsewhere, hospital complexes extending over city blocks were built based on plans drawn up by the Quartermaster-General in Washington.
 Their main features were long, ventilated barracks (usually made of wood) in which patients could be divided into wards.

-- More on Alexandria during the Civil War
+- Alexandria During the Civil War

-- First Person Accounts
+- Alexandria During the Civil War: First Person Accounts

 Tour the Hospital Sites: an Interactive Map